-Our Podiatrist In Waterbury & Newtown, CT Can Help You Find Relief From Foot and Ankle Pain
+Our Podiatrists In Waterbury & Newtown, CT Can Help You Find Relief From Foot and Ankle Pain

 We treat a lot of heel pain or plantar fasciitis in our office.
 Many of the symptoms include pain when you first get up in the morning, burning, numbness and increased symptoms by the end of the day.